acquiredsecurity/forensic-timeliner/README.md

 Use the VB macro to color code the artifacts and once you have formatted the Date/Time Column you can sort by Date/Time and start the analysis.
 This tool is designed for forensic analysts who need to quickly timeline and triage using output from:

-Main focused on standard !Sans Kape module output..
+!Sans Kape artifact module csv output..

 ## Quick Start